 If so, you'd be a good fit for a career as a machinist.

 Machinists are highly skilled manufacturing workers.
 They use power-operated tools to produce precision metal or plastic parts.
 Machinists differ from general machine operators because they have extensive knowledge of a number of precision machine tools.
 Oftentimes, machinists will work with industrial machinery mechanics, providing the specialty parts the mechanics need to fix the machines.
 As technology improves, more and more machines are now controlled by computers which require an ever-increasing knowledge and skill base level for machinists.

 Due to high expectations of retirement, Machinists are in demand in the Gulf Coast Region.

-Despite only seeing growth of approximately 100 jobs in this field, this occupation is still healthy and strong after the recent oil downturn.
+This occupation is still healthy and strong after the recent oil downturn with an expecation of an additional 2,200 jobs by 2028.
 The growth and replacement together show needs for many machnists in the near future dur to predicted baby boomer retirements.

 Many machinist jobs in the Gulf Coast Region are at companies that manufacture products supporting oil and gas exploration.

 How do you become a machinist?

 Bare minimum, a machinist needs a high school diploma or the equivalent before attending on-the-job training, but a growing number of machinists earn two-year associates degrees at community colleges or in technical programs.
 High school or vocational school courses in trigonometry, blueprint reading, metalworking and drafting are recommended to develop a strong background before entering the workforce.